-In this electrochemical immunodetectors, an antigen (3ABC) is linked to the electrode surface.
-If this electrode is placed in contact with a serum containing anti-3ABC antibodies (i.e. a "positive serum"), antigen-antibody complexes are formed, which can be further recognized by a second antibody.
-The second antibody is labeled with a redox enzyme (horseradish peroxidase, i.e. HRP).
-Thus, an antigen-antibody-(HRP-labeled anti-antibody) complex is formed on the electrode.
-The activity of the HRP can be electrochemically detected after the addition of hydrogen peroxidase and a suitable redox mediator, in a similar fashion as in the case of enzymatic electrodes [4].
-This process is schematically shown in Fig. 2.
+In the case of electrochemical immunodetectors, an antigen (3ABC proteins in this case) is bonded to the electrode surface.
+If this electrode is placed in contact with a serum containing 3ABC antibodies (i.e. a "positive serum"), antigen-antibody complexes are formed, which can further be recognized by a second antibody.
+The second antibody is labeled with an HRP.
+Thus, an antigen-antibody-(HRP-labeled antiantibody) complex is formed on the electrode.
+The activity of the HRP can be electrochemically detected after addition of hydrogen peroxidase and a suitable redox mediator, in a similar fashion as in the case of enzymatic electrodes [4].
+This process is schematically shown in Fig. 4.

-Fig. 2.
-Schematic representation of enzyme-linked immunoassay with electrochemical detection.
+Fig. 4.
+Schematic representation of enzyme-linked immuno assay with electrochemical detection.